nwever/SNOWPACK_IMIS/README.md

 ```

 Notes:
-- Since this setup aims to mimick the operational Swiss setup, by default 4 virtual slopes are configured (a N, E, S, and W-facing, 38&deg;).
+- Since this setup aims to mimic the operational Swiss setup, by default 4 virtual slopes are configured (a N, E, S, and W-facing, 38&deg;).
 - The simulations are split by year, with the following year continuing from the output `sno` file from the previous year.
 The simulations run from September 1 - September 1 in the following year.
 - The script does some basic checking if meteo data is available.
 If no meteo data is available from before 1 September of a specific year, that year is skipped.
 Also if the end date of the available meteo data is before September 1 of a specific year, that year is skipped.
 - The script produces a list `to_run.lst` with the SNOWPACK simulations set up for one specific station per line.

 ## Run SNOWPACK
 Either in serial: